 The other, more traditional techniques involved in NBN is the transmission of data through microwave signals via terrestrial or land-based format.
 This is called fixed wireless.

 If your area is not accessible by either fibre optic or fixed wireless, the satellite broadband technology comes into play.
 This technology uses a satellite dish in sending high-speed broadband data to areas that are not reached by fibre and fixed wireless.

 With the NBN network, all three technologies can be connected and more, to ensure stable, reliable and high-speed internet data.
-For instance, the range of technology that can ride on the NBN network includes both wired (fibre optic, wired, hybrid fibre-coaxial) and radio telecommunications technology (fixed wireless and satellite).
+For instance, the range of technology that can ride on the NBN network includes both wired (fiber optic, wired, hybrid fiber-coaxial) and radio telecommunications technology (fixed wireless and satellite).

 How can you get NBN connected?